-GME trainees who are paid by MD Anderson are provided with an attractive benefits package that includes health and life benefits, financial benefits, professional benefits, and retirement plans.
-Physician Referral Service (PRS) is responsible for the management of the physician group practice plan at MD Anderson.
+GME trainees who are paid by MD Anderson are provided with an attractive benefits package.
+Faculty and Executive Benefits (FEB) responsibilities include financial reporting, budgeting, and maintaining the medical malpractice insurance program, (PLI).

-PRS's responsibilities include financial reporting, budgeting, and maintaining the medical malpractice insurance program, provision and management of clinical trainee benefits.
-Please refer to the information listed on the PRS internal webpage under Fellow/Resident/Clinical Specialist for a detailed description of the benefits provided.
+The health and life benefits are administered and managed by Faculty and Executive Benefits (FEB).
+Please refer to the information listed on the FEB internal webpage under Resident/Fellow/Clinical Specialist for a detailed description of the benefits provided.